 The course brings together a number of land professions from various member states and NELGA institutions linked to the African Union to unpack land governance from a political economic lens.

 The course addresses the political economy of land governance to include the pre-colonial and colonial histories; statutory and customary tenure rights; land policy and land law; land administration in rural and urban contexts; land corruption; large scale acquisitions, gender and class; and natural resource access and management.
 The curriculum addresses the continent as a whole, but each course has a regional focus in which it is offered in.
-The first short course was held in Southern Africa, and the second was held in East Africa.
-In the upcoming months, we will be hosting a short course in the West Africa region.
+So far, we’ve held courses in South Africa (Southern Africa), Tanzania (East Africa), and Ghana (West Africa).
+Our next course will focus on francophone Africa in Senegal.

 Who Can Apply?

 Land practitioners and policy makers on the continent who have the responsibilities and expertise on the land governance issues.
 Applicants should hold an undergraduate degree and have at least 3-4 working experience.
 Applicants without a university degree may be considered, if they have 10-15 years’ work experience.
 Applicants should be conversant in, write and understand English.

 Participants are required to complete a pre contact assignment, a virtual field report, a country report on land governance and the final submission of a learning portfolio.
 Participants would receive either:

 - A Certificate of Attendance for those who attend at least 80% of the sessions and participate in 50% of all in-class assignments, but do not complete the assessment activities, or